jupyterhub/jupyterhub/docs/source/spawners.md

 }
 ```

-When `Spawner.spawn` is called, this dictionary is accessible as `self.user_options`.
+When `Spawner.start` is called, this dictionary is accessible as `self.user_options`.